Kōenji: History

 The current division of Kōenji into north and south around Kōenji Station is a post-war arrangement.
 The whole area surrounding Shukuhōzan Kōenji temple used to be called Kōenji.
 There also used to be a town called Mabashi between Kōenji and nearby Asagaya, which has since been absorbed into Kōenji, although the name Mabashi is retained in some schools and shrines.

 Koenji is reputed to be a bohemian hotspot since the 1960s, when folk rock stars like Takuro Yoshida (one of his songs is named “Koenji”) and Kosetsu Minami moved to the area.
 From the mid-1970s, live music venues opened throughout the neighborhood, turning it into a home for indie bands specializing in folk, psychedelic, punk and other forms of rock.

-From 2018, the Suginami ward proposed proposed to build a new road in the area, Auxiliary Road 227, which would run northward from Koenji Station through Nakano.
+From 2018, the Suginami ward proposed to build a new road in the area, Auxiliary Road 227, which would run northward from Koenji Station through Nakano.
 The project would have resulted in the destruction of many buildings and shops.
 When the project was made public, demonstrations took place in Koenji to protest the construction of the road and the gentrification of the area.
 The 2018 demonstration was organised by Hajime Matsumoto, a leading figure in Heisei-era counterculture and famous for co-founding Shirōto no Ran ("Amateurs’ Riot" or "Amateurs’ Revolt").

 The redevelopment of the area was planned for 2025, but it appears to have been abandoned for the time being.